 Director

 Abbey Meaker joined Richard Erdman Studios in 2007 and has since become a central force in directing the trajectory of Richard Erdman’s career, guiding creative strategy, cultivating client and gallery relationships, overseeing sales and commissions, and shaping the studio’s artistic vision.
 In 2024, she spearheaded the studio’s comprehensive rebrand, introducing a new website, a refined style of sculpture documentation, and a distinct voice—poetic yet precise—that defines its public presence.
 An artist, writer, and curator with extensive experience in the arts, she is also an accomplished publisher.
-She is the co-founder of Another Earth, a publishing imprint dedicated to amplifying distinctive artistic voices.
+She is the co-founder of Another Earth, a publishing platform interested in unique perspectives and ideas about natural environments, science fiction, artist practice, psychoanalysis, and analog processes.
 Her photography has been exhibited internationally, and her critical writings—ranging from incisive essays to in-depth artist interviews—regularly appear in the Los Angeles–based arts and culture magazine AUTRE.

 Valerie Russell